Glanbia to sell Irish dairy stake to farmers' co-op

 Glanbia's shares were up 1.7 percent at 6.1 euros by 0913 GMT.

-"The deal is trying to please both parties and people are still working out what exactly it means for Glanbia," said Darren Greenfield, an analyst with NCB stockbrokers.
+"The deal is trying to please both parties and people are still working out what exactly it means for Glanbia," said Darren Greenfield, an nalyst with NCB stockbrokers.

 While Glanbia will get an injection of cash, the co-op will control the board of Dairy Ingredients Ireland, and will retain a call option on Glanbia's 40 percent of the business.